 The History Of Caminar

 In addition to continuing to provide innovative program services for adults and transitional age youth with mental health disabilities, Caminar now serves adults with developmental disabilities as well.
-Our current community service locations include the counties of San Mateo, Solano, and Butte in California.
-The number of people Caminar serves yearly has grown from 41 individuals initially to more than 3,600.
+Our current community service locations include the counties of San Mateo, Solano, San Francisco, and Butte in California.
+The number of people Caminar serves annually has grown from 41 individuals initially to almost 2,500.

 Caminar is committed to achieving the highest standard of quality in providing services for people with disabilities.
 We continue to contribute to advancements in the field through the implementation of new and innovative approaches to service and education.